loneconservative/guidelines/slack.md

 #### How to set up Trello account.

-1. To being, ask Programs Director, Andrew Amarone for a link to join Trello.
+1. To being, ask Recruitment Director, Nate Gorman for a link to join Trello if you have not received one.

 2. Click Sign up link.
 <br>